gumaerc-testorg/21m.065-spring-2014/content/pages/composition-assignments.md

 Example: Context based

-*   Go to one end of [MIT's Infinite Corridor](http://en.wikipedia.org/wiki/Infinite_Corridor) and listen for the sound that is farthest away from where you are standing.
+*   Go to one end of {{% resource_link "277241c2-127a-48a0-b795-e86b2715745b" "MIT's Infinite Corridor" %}} and listen for the sound that is farthest away from where you are standing.
 Go to that sound and listen for the sound that is farthest away from where you are standing.
 Repeat until xxx.

 Example: Action based

-*   Go to the [MIT Stata Center](http://en.wikipedia.org/wiki/Ray_and_Maria_Stata_Center) and listen to the sounds made by tapping on the bricks in the [outside amphitheater](https://www.flickr.com/photos/mit-campus-activities/5057957004)…
+*   Go to the {{% resource_link "b326c303-fe20-4b08-a483-0b185fc4c820" "MIT Stata Center" %}} and listen to the sounds made by tapping on the bricks in the {{% resource_link "f44167d4-d585-4c77-9d4f-9520e55b301f" "outside amphitheater" %}}…

 Your soundwalk to should create a 30-minute experience for the person following your instructions.
 The 30 minutes should include the time it takes to get to the starting point from our classroom, and the time it takes to return to our class after the soundwalk is done.